oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

     ![Click Timeline](images/15-4-2-page17.png " ")

-3. Right-click **Order Information** and Create the following three page items, one after the other:
+3. Right-click **Order Information** and create the following three page items, one after the other:

       | Name            |  Type   |  Value Protected |
       | --------------- |  ------ |  --------------- |